-Jump in wildfires means smoke’s health impact will spread
+Health impact from smoke rises with more intense wildfires

 Other sources of air pollution are in decline in the U.S. as coal-fired power plants close and fewer older cars roll down highways.
 But those air quality gains are being erased in some areas by the ill effects of massive clouds of smoke that can spread hundreds and even thousands of miles on cross-country winds, according to researchers.

-With the 2019 fire season already heating up with fires from southern California to Canada, authorities are scrambling to better protect the public before smoke again blankets cities and towns.
+With the 2019 fire season already heating up with fires from Southern California to Canada, authorities are scrambling to better protect the public before smoke again blankets cities and towns.
 Officials in Seattle recently announced plans to retrofit five public buildings as smoke-free shelters.

 Scientists from NASA and universities are refining satellite imagery to predict where smoke will travel and how intense it will be.
 Local authorities are using those forecasts to send out real-time alerts encouraging people to stay indoors when conditions turn unhealthy.